HNLMS Cerberus (1869): Construction Faults

 Generic criticism about the ships of the navy was quite common in the Netherlands.
 The criticism about Cerberus was more specific and rather serious: All armored ships built abroad were said to have been carefully and well constructed.
-To the contrary Cerberus was said not to suffice at all: Not one of the tower's armor plates fitted well, and in many places, 2-3cm of cement had been applied to stop the gaps.
+To the contrary Cerberus was said not to suffice at all: Not one of the tower's armor plates fitted well, and in many places, 2–3 cm of cement had been applied to stop the gaps.
 The tower rotated only with much effort, while on the foreign ships this went very well.
 The openings to load coal were made in the same place as on the Heiligerlee, but on Cerberus the higher boilers were under these openings, instead of the coal bunkers.
 The ship was furthermore rather leaky.
 In contrast to such rather blunt statements in the Dutch East Indies press, a Dutch newspaper limited itself to noting that the fault in Cerberus had been repaired.
 Still later there was another not very specific message about 'Cerberus and its many faults'.
 By noting that 'the art of armoring had to be learned' it kind of confirmed the notes about its armor.
 An engineer downplayed the defects of all the monitors, but noted that one could not expect a shipyard that was used to work in wood to deliver the 'same neatness in ironwork' as a company that had 25 years of experience.